datacarpentry/semester-biology/exercises/Scientific-python-6.md

 title: Scientific Python 6
 ---

+This is a follow up to [Scientific Python 5](/exercies/Scientific-python-5)

 Looking at the average mass of extinct and extant species overall is useful, but there are lots of different processes that could cause size-biased extinctions so it's not as informative as we might like.